achhetr/task-manager/README.md

 # Task Manager

-This is a Node application which serves as a backend for a 'Task Manager App'
+This is a Node application which serves as a backend for a 'Task Manager App' from Heroku server.

 ## Installation